vilmibm/murepl/doc/thoughts.md

 Weak points: serer side pgp functions can be redefined to return anything desired.
 Solution: clojail can blacklist the namespace for pgp functions.

+This makes sense, but re-using your character from multiple clients becomes *really* hard.
+I discussed this with Terian and in the process realized I could just use passwords.
+The user data will be (unlike the world data) stored in postgresql with clojail blocking access to clojure.jdbc.

 ### multiple access modes